Is your layover long enough?

 What is minimum connection time (MCT)?

 Minimum connection time is the published floor an airline or GDS will use when selling two flights as a single-ticket connection at a given airport.
 It is a commercial threshold (not a legal one) and varies by connection type and by carrier.
 The authoritative per-carrier values live in the OAG MCT manual and are visible to consumers through ExpertFlyer or the airline's own MCT page.
 The value we display is an airport-wide simplification of that.
-A domestic MCT might be 35 minutes at an efficient hub like CLT but 60 minutes at JFK where every terminal change requires the AirTrain and TSA re-screening.
+A domestic MCT might be 30 minutes at an efficient airside hub like Charlotte (CLT) but 70 minutes at Los Angeles (LAX), where the published floor stayed high even though the terminals have been linked airside since 2023 (the constraint is a walk of up to about 2 miles, not a re-screen).
 If your layover is shorter than the carrier's MCT, the airline will not sell it as one ticket.

 What is the difference between MCT and the suggested buffer?